LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

 fly = () => `${this.name} is flying at ${this.speed} MPH.`;
 ```

-**But!** While arrow functions in classes are great for *React components* or *event handlers*, **standard (traditional) methods are usually preferred for general logic** because they are more memory-efficient because a tridional function will only be attached to the class prototype once, while an arrow function will be attached to every object created from the class.[^1]
+**But!** While arrow functions in classes are great for *React components* or *event handlers*, **standard (traditional) methods are usually preferred for general logic** because they are more memory-efficient.
+This is because a tridional function will only be attached to a class prototype once, while an arrow function will be attached to every object created from the class.[^1]

 ### OOP Concepts